charlesknipp/DynamicMacroeconomics.jl/README.md

 A general purpose DSGE interface which presents a lightweight approach to solving macroeconomic models.
 The purpose of creating this module was to rapidly estimate models in liu of (Childers, 2022).

-As a departure to `DifferentiableStateSpaceModels.jl`, this module is entirely self contained and builds off of existing tools like `GeneralisedFilters.jl` for marginalized likelihood estimation.
+As a departure to `DifferentiableStateSpaceModels`, this module relies on a custom modeling language free of large dependencies.
+The capable user can integrate this solver with existing modules like `GeneralisedFilters` and `Turing` for marginal likelihood estimation.

+For design choices and some background literature, I recommend skimming through [Literature.md](https://github.com/charlesknipp/DynamicMacroeconomics.jl/blob/main/DynamicMacroeconomics/docs/Literature.md) for a summary.
+I justify some of the departures of current popular frameworks, of which there are many.

 ## Installation

-Upon cloning this repository, we have to properly set up the environment to support the local execution of this interface; furthermore, we also rely on a development branch of `GeneralisedFilters.jl` for functional automatic differentiation.
+Upon cloning this repository, we have to properly set up the environment to support the local execution of this interface.

-To set this up, instantiate the environment described in [Project.toml](https://github.com/charlesknipp/DynamicMacroeconomics.jl/blob/main/Project.toml), by running `Using Pkg; Pkg.activate("."); Pkg.instantiate()` if not activated automatically.
+To set this up, instantiate the environment described in [Project.toml](https://github.com/charlesknipp/DynamicMacroeconomics.jl/blob/main/Project.toml), by running `Using Pkg; Pkg.activate("."); Pkg.instantiate(); Pkg.develop("DynamicMacroeconomics/")` upon first use.
+Subsequent runs should activate automatically, but updates to the `DynamicMacroeconomics` environment may require reinstantiating the module.

 ## A Simple Demonstration